Blog

 About Dr. Frahm

 Dr. Frahm received her Doctorate of Dental Surgery from the University of Iowa College of Dentistry in 2003.
 She completes more than 100 hours of postdoctoral training each year; earning recognition from dental experts around the country for her knowledge in the areas of cosmetic, general and restorative dentistry.
 Dr. Frahm is committed to providing you with excellent, comprehensive dental care.
 Dr. Frahm uses advanced dental techniques and technology to ensure your comfort and lasting results.
+View more of her achievements on our Meet Dr. Frahm page.

 Share This Post